-- Wide input voltage tolerance that compensates low voltage values from 340V, and covers high voltage values up to 460V.
+- Wide input voltage tolerance that compensates for low voltage values from 340V, and covers high voltage values up to 460V.

-- Transient Voltage Surge Protection (TVSS) protects critical loads against harmful high energy surges, transients and spikes.
+- Transient Voltage Surge Protection (TVSS) protects critical loads against harmful high energy surges, transients, and spikes.

 - Class II SPD – Lightning Surge Protection